grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 Grafana always uses the SHA256 based `S256` challenge method and a 128 bytes (base64url encoded) code verifier.

-### Refresh Token
+### Access token expiration check and configure refresh token

 > Available in Grafana v9.3 and later versions.

+> **Note:** This feature is behind the `accessTokenExpirationCheck` feature toggle.

+Grafana verifies that the User's access token is not expired in case the User is logged in using an OAuth provider and it tries to obtain a new access token by using the provided refresh token (if any) if the access token is expired.

 A refresh token is a special token that is used to get new access tokens without having to ask the user to log in again.
-Without a refresh token the user gets logged out from Grafana (and they need to log in again) when the access token is expired, therefore it is recommended to configure refresh tokens.
+Without a refresh token the User gets logged out from the system after the access token is expired.
 Generic OAuth supports obtaining access tokens by using the refresh token, but the `[auth.generic_oauth]` section should be extended with additional scopes and it should be enabled on the provider side as well.

 ## Set up OAuth2 with Auth0